-MCSO provides documents to the Monitor on a monthly basis to assess compliance with this Paragraph and continues to work toward Phase 2 compliance with Paragraph 184.
+MCSO will continue to provide documents to the Monitor on a monthly basis to assess continued compliance with this Paragraph.

 Paragraph 185.
 Upon receipt of any allegation of misconduct, whether internally discovered or based upon a civilian complaint, employees shall immediately notify the Professional Standards Bureau.